CEDipEngineering/DBApps-Genie-Baseline/README.md

 ### Deploy to Databricks Apps

 1. **Create the app** (first time only):
+   This may take a few minutes, we're creating and starting some compute to be used by the app's frontend.
    ```bash
    databricks apps create genie-chat-ui --description "Genie Chat Interface"
    ```